byte-world/registry/docs/POLICY.md

 for private use (RFC 1918 / RFC 4193 / RFC 6996), coordinated entirely
 through this registry so no two nodes ever collide.

-**bwnet space is not routed on the public internet.** It is only valid between ByteWorld peers who have agreed to accept these announcements.
+**BYTEWORLD space is not routed on the public internet.** It is only valid between ByteWorld peers who have agreed to accept these announcements.
 -
 ---